vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/basic-setup.md

 ```

 :::tip
-Get into the habit of using `./target/release/substratekitties purge-chain --dev` when you're starting a new chain to clean up your node before starting it up.
+Get into the habit of using `./target/release/substratekitties purge-chain --dev` when you're starting a new chain to clean up your node before starting it up again.
 :::

 Congratulations if you've made it here!
 We don't need to keep our node running, that was just a way to check our pallet and runtime are